alexander-beaver/advanims1/docs/rn/planning-your-project-and-the-react-native-structure.md

 ## Create your components

 Creating your component can be done easily by following the [template in React Native documentation](https://facebook.github.io/react-native/docs/tutorial).

+## Adding a Component